artnoi43/superwatcher/domain/usecase/README.md

    and that item can have a key for accessing its service states

-2. This _item_ instance is something your business domain needs from the log that the service will some operations on, using `ServiceEngine.ProcessItem`.
+2. This _item_ instance is something your business domain needs from the log that the service will perform some operations on.
+The operations are done using `ServiceEngine.ProcessItem`.

 > Due to requests, changes are being planned to use more than 1 event log to
 > create an _item_ (artifact).
 This is because some business item may need more than